icgc-argo/argo-docs/docs/submission/dictionary-overview.md

 Field listings can be filtered by Data Tier and Attribute, which can help identify which fields are necessary for [clinical data completion](/docs/submission/clinical-data-validation-rules).

-You can explore previous dictionary versions using the dropdown at the top of the dictionary.
-Using the latest version of the dictionary is required during data submission.
+You can explore previous dictionary versions using the dropdown at the top of the dictionary, or compare the changes to previous versions using the **Compare With** button.
+It is required to use the latest version of the dictionary during data submission.

 ### Field Descriptors